gapon2401/erc721-mint/README.md

 This demo package shows, how to embed a button on your website that can mint a token (ERC-721) in Ethereum blockchain.

 Before you start, make sure to deploy a smartcontract.
+Use [instruction](https://hackernoon.com/create-deploy-and-mint-smart-contract-erc-721-with-nodejs-hardhat-walletconnect-web3modal), if you have problems with that.

 We will use [ethers](https://www.npmjs.com/package/ethers), [walletconnect](https://www.npmjs.com/package/@walletconnect/web3-provider),